 Tomcat is developed by Apache Foundations.
 It is known as Apache Tomcat.
-It is an open source web server for Java based web application.
+It is an open source web server for Java-based web application.
 Tomcat is licensed under Apache License version 2.
-Apache Tomcat team has announced its latest alpha release 9.0.0.M1 (alpha) on Nov 19, 2015.
+Apache Tomcat team has announced its latest Tomcat 9.0.1 beta release on Sep 27, 2017.

 Step 1 – Prerequisites

 If you don’t have Java installed on your system or installed lower version, use one of the following link to install Java first.

 Step 2 – Download Tomcat Archive